Ahmed-Hereiz/My-Python-Scripts/README.md

 # ImageDataProcessor :

-### I made this class for my computer vision tasks where it helps me to do image processing and generating data that I need
+### I made this script for my computer vision tasks where it helps me to do image processing and generating data that I need and it conatains :

+### ImageDataHandler :

+this class helps me to handle images and it has many methods...

+> - `download_data` : helps to download images using url
+> - `split_data` : split images folders and make new copy for training and testing
+> - `delete_folder` : to avoid having large space, used after making new folders for traning and testing to remove the old folders

+### ImageDataGenerator :